rotationalio/ensign/docs/content/examples/data_engineers.md

 	}
 }
 ```
-## Step 4: Add the docker-compose file in the root directory to run the application
+## Add the docker-compose file in the weather_data directory to run the application

 The docker-compose file contans three services.
-The first service is the `producer` which requires the `WAPIKEY` environment variable in order to call the Weather API.
+The first service is the `producer` which requires the `WAPIKEY` environment variable used to call the Weather API.
 The second service is the `consumer` which needs the `POSTGRES_USER`, `POSTGRES_DB`, and `POSTGRES_PASSWORD` environment variables in order to connect to the database.
 The third service is the `postgres` database, which is a docker image that will also require the same environment variables as the consumer.
 You will notice that the container name is `weather_db`, which is the host name that the consumer application uses to connect to the database.

 ```yaml
 version: '3'